cutlerci/Baseline-NER-System/README.md

 ## Project Description
 Named entity recognition is a sequence classification problem, we seek to tag a sequence of words in a sentence rather than classify the sentence in some way.
 Entities in this dataset are named according to classes such as "reaction step" and "reaction product."

-Our goal is to label words correctly as being members of these classes, in order to glean information from sets of patents that are too large for a human to read.
+Our goal is to label words correctly as being members of these classes, in order to glean information from sets of chemistry patents that are too large for a human to read.
 ## Model
 ![BERT diagram](https://github.com/cutlerci/Baseline-NER-System/assets/59939625/a378456e-f1ef-42f2-bc40-d3e2f0acd21f)
 ## Method